rrangelo/CustomerSatisfactionExam/README.md

 `docker run -p 8080:8080 -t rrangelo/customersatisfaction`

 ## Documentation

+There are 6 endpoints to manage the resources.

+* Customer: /customer
+  * Post:
+  * Get:
+  * Patch:
+* Satisfaction: /satisfaction
+  * Post:
+  * Get:
+  * Patch:

 First that all, you need build and run the project.

-Go to [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui) to see the technical documentation.
+Further information go to [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui) to see the technical documentation.

 ### Reference Documentation
 For further reference, please consider the following sections: